Earth Changes

-I Am America
+Prophecies of Edgar Cayce

+In the 1930s and 1940s, Cayce made many prophecies of cataclysmic events involving the whole planet, with a series of "earth changes" occurring between 1958 and 1998.
+He predicted that the polar axis would shift and that many areas that are now land would again become ocean floor, and that Atlantis would rise from the sea.

+Prophecies of others

 In the late 1980s, Lori Toye published the I Am America Map, based on several visions that she claimed to have beginning in 1983.
 The I Am America Map sold over 40,000 copies, and was followed by subsequent maps: Freedom Star World map, Golden Cities map, and an Earth Changes Progression series of maps.
 These maps represented the earth's future geography after climatic earth changes.

+In 2004, self-proclaimed psychic Gordon-Michael Scallion issued a variety of prophecies centering on the concept of "Earth Changes".
+He publishes a monthly newsletter, The Earth Changes Report.

 Reception and interpretation

 Prophecies of Earth changes have been described as a form of pseudoscience, in which terminology and ideas borrowed from science are used to rationalize non-scriptural apocalyptical thought based on visionary experiences.
 David Spangler, a leader of the Findhorn Foundation spiritual community, described prophecies of Earth changes as an expression of collective fear and anger, rather than as foretelling of actual future events.